apache/incubator-resilientdb/docs/README.md

 Whether you're a GraphQL beginner or an experienced developer looking to optimize queries, GraphQ-LLM offers the insights and recommendations you need to write better, faster, and more efficient queries for ResilientDB.

-**Ready to get started?** Follow the complete setup guide in `TEAM_SETUP.md` (which includes instructions for cloning the forked Nexus repository) and begin exploring the power of AI-assisted GraphQL development!
+**Ready to get started?** Follow the complete setup guide in `TEAM_SETUP.md` and begin exploring the power of AI-assisted GraphQL development!

 ---